klaudiosinani/singlie/readme.md

 ### Circular Singly Linked List

 Circular singly linked lists can also contain multiple nodes, where again each node has the same `value` and `next` attributes.
 The only difference compared to linear lists, is that the last node always points back to the first node / head of the list, thus the list is said to be circular or circularly linked.
-The following example demonstrates the operations that can be performed on any circular singly linked list:
+The following example demonstrates the operations that can be performed on any circular singly linked list.

 ```js
 const {Circular} = require('singlie');